 Education/Leadership Track Curriculum (35 hours)

-The Master of Science in Nursing—FNP Track requires 46 hours.
-Approval for the addition of the track is pending from the Accreditation Commission for Education in Nursing (ACEN) and the Southern Association of Schools and Colleges (SACS).
+The Master of Science in Nursing—Family Nurse Practitioner (FNP) Track requires 46 hours.
 The MSN—FNP Track is designed to prepare graduates to sit for the American Nurses Credentialing Center (ANCC) or American Association of Nurse Practitioners (AANP) board certification exams to assume a primary care role in a clinical setting.
 Admission to the cohort-based program is limited.
 Applications are accepted beginning August 1 and close January 15 and the program begins each May.
 The program uses a combination of traditional and hybrid instructional delivery methods with a substantial amount of time in lectures, labs, and clinical experiences.

 FNP Track Curriculum (46 hours)